If you're doing the tutorial at home

 Virtual environment

 Before we install Django we will get you to install an extremely useful tool to help keep your coding environment tidy on your computer.
-It's possible to skip this step, but it's highly recommended.
+It's possible to skip this step, but it's highly recommended to follow it.
 Starting with the best possible setup will save you a lot of trouble in the future!

 So, let's create a virtual environment (also called a virtualenv).
 Virtualenv will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.
 Neat, right?